 To produce 1 pound of sugar takes 4000 pounds of water, 500 gallons.
 One ton of sugar takes 4000 tons of water, a million gallons.
 One million gallons of water a day is needed to irrigate 100 acres of sugarcane.

 Massive ditches, including Hamakua and Kohala Ditch, were designed and dug to divert water to sugar plantations.
 These gigantic feats of engineering are still intact today.
 The tour company, Flumin Kohala, offers unique floating tours of the Kohala Ditch irrigation system.
 The Hamakua Coast, with its abundant freshwater and rainfall, was the epicenter of the Big Island’s sugar boom.
 Sugarcane plantations cleared thousands of acres of land and used the local hardwoods as fuel.
 Rivers were used not only for irrigation, but for transporting harvested timber.
-Log flumes were built in many rivers, including one in the Umauma River that can be seen during our Waterfall Rappel and River Tour.
+Log flumes were built in many rivers, including one in the Umauma River.

 Today, locals and visitors to the island seek out waterfalls for recreation and adventure tourism.